Beyond Forgetting: Machine Unlearning Elicits Controllable Side Behaviors and Capabilities: Robustness of RAd and RAb Models

+\textbf{Orthogonalization.} Orthogonalization ablates the ``unlearning directions'' in the unlearned models.
+The unlearning direction is defined as the difference-in-mean~\citep{diffinmeans} between activations of the unlearned model and the base model.

+For forget and forget-relevant settings, we employ synthetic preference datasets~\citep{lucki2025an} to extract the unlearning direction of biology and cyber domains in the unlearned models.
+These are respectively available at \url{https://huggingface.co/datasets/J4Q8/bio_forget_dpo} and \url{https://huggingface.co/datasets/J4Q8/cyber_forget_dpo}, respectively.
+For the forget-irrelevant setting, we employ the MMLU validation set to extract the unlearning direction.

-\hai{Following~\citet{luckiadversarial}, we optimize the adversarial prefix for $1500$ steps, applying chat template, and $L_2$ distillation loss on activations at layers $5$, $6$, and $7$.
+\textbf{Enhanced GCG.} Enhanced GCG~\citep{lucki2025an} is a variant of Greedy Coordinate Gradient (GCG;~\cite{zou2023universal}), designed to attack unlearned models by injecting an optimized adversarial prefix into the input prompt at inference.
+Following~\citet{lucki2025an}, the adversarial prefix is optimized for $1,500$ gradient update steps using a chat template, and $L_2$ distillation loss computed on activations at layers $5$, $6$, and $7$.
 The attack is performed using five domain-specific multiple-choice questions correctly answered by the base model.
-The resulting prefix has over $100$ tokens.}
+The universal adversarial prefix has over $100$ tokens.